lgp171188/launchpad/lib/lp/bugs/stories/guided-filebug/xx-bug-reporting-guidelines.rst

 =====================================================

-Some helpful explanatory text - guidelines - can be set for distributions, product groups, products, and source packages, as wel as an acknowledgement message that is displayed when a bug has been filed.
+Some helpful explanatory text - guidelines - can be set for distributions, product groups, products, and source packages, as well as an acknowledgement message that is displayed when a bug has been filed.